santina/team_Undecided/results/results.md

 ### Th2-High vs. Th2-Low
 ![highvlow](https://github.com/STAT540-UBC/team_Undecided/blob/master/results/figures/lowVsHigh_cytoscape_subnetwork.png "High vs Low")

 Here, the size of the node corresponds to the degree (number of edges it has), while the thickness of the edge corresponds to its weight.
-Red mean that the particular edge is in the top 20% of edges, when ordered by weight.
-Like this, we can see that some genes are more highly connected than anothers, which could suggest that some could be important players in asthma-related pathways.
+Red means that the particular edge is in the top 20% of edges, when ordered by weight.
+Like this, we can see that some genes are more highly connected than others, suggesting that some could be important players in asthma-related pathways.
 One such gene that appeared as well-connected with high-weight edges (meaning high differential co-expression and/orl co-methylation) in the control vs. Th2-high comparison network was CLU, or clusterin, which has been implicated in other literature as an asthma-related biomarker.
 Using similar requirements (genes with a decent number of higher-weight edges), we picked a couple of genes we deemed interesting to probe further into.

 We then looked at permutation distributions for these genes.
 For instance, below we have
 ### Control vs. Th2-High: CLU vs. USP54 distribution